 Not permitted |

-Both visa types are strictly for government and official duties—they do not permit private travel or tourism.
+Both visa types are strictly for government and official duties and do not permit private travel or tourism.

 Who Needs a Diplomatic or Official Visa for Djibouti?